How to Get the Real Client IP Through Nginx/Apache Proxy?

 }

-After adding the code, restart GatewayWorker.
+After adding the code, you need to restart GatewayWorker.